ianstormtaylor/slate/Readme.md

 ## Principles

+- Built with React and Immutable for performant stateless re-rendering and developing ease.
-- Build around a nested, recursive tree model just like the DOM, so that complex schemas are possible.
+- Based on a nested, recursive tree model just like the DOM, so that complex components are possible.
-- Make plugins a first-class consideration, so that almost all the logic is customizable.
+- Made with plugins as a first-class consideration, so that almost all the logic is customizable.
-- Don't bake any opinions about data types and schema into the core library.
+- Doesn't bake any opinions about the schema being edited into the core library.

 ## Examples